UK royals ready criminal complaint against photographer

 The Irish Daily Star did publish shots of the duchess on Saturday that were originally printed in Closer.

-But on Sunday its co-owner, Independent News and Media (INM) (INME.I), Ireland's biggest media company, joined its British partner Northern and Shell in condemning what it called a "breach of decency".
+But on Sunday its co-owner, Independent News and Media (INM), Ireland's biggest media company, joined its British partner Northern and Shell in condemning what it called a "breach of decency".

 "On behalf of INM, I wish to offer my deepest apologies," INM chief executive Joe Webb said in the Sunday Independent, another of the group's titles.